-6.2 Portfolio constraints
+6.2 Portfolio Constraints

-We now briefly describe the most commonly used constraints in the portfolio design or optimization.
-Some of the constraints are imposed by the regulators or brokers (like shorting constraints, leverage constraints, and margin requirements), while others are optional depending on the investor’s views (such as being market neutral or controlling the portfolio sparsity level or even enforcing diversity).
+We now briefly describe the most commonly used constraints in portfolio design or optimization.
+Some constraints are imposed by the regulators or brokers (like shorting constraints, leverage constraints, and margin requirements), while others are optional depending on the investor’s views (such as being market neutral or controlling the portfolio sparsity level or even enforcing diversity).
 For simplicity of notation, in the following we omit the time dependency and express a variety of constraints in terms of the (normalized) portfolio \(\w\) defined in (6.5).
 It is important to recognize whether the constraints are convex, as that means that they can be efficiently handled later in the optimization process (see Appendix A).

 In financial markets, an investor or trader typically buys stocks taking what is called long positions.
 Interestingly, in some financial markets, a broker may allow the investor to short sell or short some stocks (i.e., to borrow some shares and sell them, with the commitment of buying them back later) for a corresponding borrowing fee.
 This means that the corresponding elements of \(\w\) can be negative.